itzzzyashu/Sanatan-Raksha-System/README.md

 - Cuz I'm a noob.

 >Why not getting list of all module instead of manually putting module in to_load?
-- I don't want people from uniborg or ftg or other userbots to put their plugins (those weird animation ones or useless ones) in Skynet X System
+- I don't want people from uniborg or ftg or other userbots to put their plugins (those weird animation ones or useless ones) in Sanatan-Raksha-System

 #### Credits